tmfg/digitraffic/pages/tieliikenne-en.md

 - Traffic disorders.
 Road traffic center provides information about traffic accidents and other disorders like road works.
 Messages are available in Datex2 format.

+- Weight restrictions are available in datex2 format.

+- Roadworks are available in datex2 format.

 - Road weather station data.
 The road weather stations measure e.g. temperature, wind, rain, relative humidity and dew point.
 Data is updated once per minute.
 Currently, there are over 350 road weather stations on the Finnish road network.

 - Road weather forecasts.
 Content is updated every five minutes.